 “I heard about it (the investigation) two weeks ago and I got defensive,” Vert told Shasta County Sports on Nov.
 4. “We don’t do things like that at West Valley.”

-Hopper said the hazing issue and of the coach staffs tenure will be among the topics during closed session at Tuesday’s board meeting.
+Hopper said the hazing issue, as well as the future employment of Grandell and staff, will be among the topics during closed session at Tuesday’s board meeting.

 “When you have a coach that’s given more than 30 years, you want to make sure you don’t make rash decisions based on allegations,” Hopper said.
 He added Grandell and his staff, all walk-on coaches, are not afforded the union protection a credentialed teacher would receive, but that due diligence is paramount.